Illegal Dumping Resources Toolbox

 Identifying Locations for Cleanup.
 See It.
 Report It.
 Clean It Up!

 Hot Lines or Tip Lines

 Los Angeles County has a tip line the public can call to report illegal dumping.
-Sonoma County has sponsored an event called the “Tour de Trash”--also known as ABC Rides--where bicyclists locate and record illegal dumping sites during rides along Sonoma County’s back roads.
+Sonoma County sponsored an event called the “Tour de Trash”--also known as ABC Rides--where bicyclists located and recorded illegal dumping sites during rides along Sonoma County’s back roads.
 The first ABC Rides were held on October 29-30, 2005.
 Using donated GPS locators, bicyclists located and recorded 200 illegal dumping sites during eight rides over the two days.
-ABC Rides received considerable positive attention from the community, and Sonoma County subsequently cleaned up the majority of the dumping sites.
+ABC Rides received considerable positive attention from the community and Sonoma County subsequently cleaned up the majority of the dumping sites.

 Local government can facilitate the cleanup of illegal dumping by offering services to property owners, encouraging neighborhood cleanups, and partnering with State government and/or community organizations.
 Cleanups involve costs and activities that are combined differently in each program:

 - Labor: Either the use of government agency employees, inmates, volunteers and/or community organizations.

 - Equipment: Either the use of government agency employees and equipment or the use of volunteers and/or community organizations.

 - Waste Removal and Disposal: Local government can waive disposal fees or offer vouchers (PDF, 138 KB | Word, 650 KB).